 Institute for Social & Economic Research (ISER), University of Essex

 Geographic coverage - Nations

 The UKHLS began in 2009 with a representative probability sample of households.
 In addition to this General Population Sample (GPS), an Ethnic Minority Boost (EMB) sample was recruited to provide at least 1,000 adults from each of five groups: Indian, Pakistani, Bangladeshi, Caribbean, and African from Wave 1 (UKHLS).
 A further Immigrant & Ethnic Minority Boost Sample (IEMB) of around 3,000 households was added at Wave 6.
 From Wave 2, over 6,000 participants from the BHPS sample joined the UKHLS.

-Adult household members (age 16 or older) are interviewed and complete a self-completion questionnaire, and household members aged 10-15 years are asked to complete a short self-completion youth questionnaire.
+Understanding Society is an annual survey.
+Each year, adult household members (age 16 or older) are interviewed and complete a self-completion questionnaire, whilst household members aged 10-15 years are asked to complete a short self-completion youth questionnaire.
 Children become eligible for a full interview once they reach the age of 16.
+Data is also collected on household members under the age of 10 from their parents or guardians.
 New household members at each wave are recruited to the study – detailed following rules are available in the UKHLS User Guide.

 Sample size at recruitment